-Question: How much did Louis & Valentine make after they scored at the stock exchange?
+Question: How much did Louis and Valentine make after they scored at the commodity exchange?

 Answer: Without knowing precisely how many stocks Winthorp and Valentine sold at the beginning, there is no way to get an exact figure.
 But we can make some educated guesses.
 Frozen Concentrated Orange Juice is sold in contracts, with each contract containing 15,000 pounds.
 By the end of the day, Winthorp and Valentine were making at least an 84 cent profit on each pound, and $12,600 on each contract.
 If they sold 20,000 contracts, their profit would be $252 million.
 Considering the Duke's lost $394 million, that estimate seems to fit (and is likely even a little low).

 Question: Does the watch Winthorpe wants to sell really exist or is it a made up brand?
 There seems to be no information about it on the net.

 Answer: It's a made-up brand, named after La Rochefoucauld, a 15th century French writer.